D2-mods/D2-Mira/README.md

 Overview:
 -

 This is a mod for Infinity Engine games.
 It was originally written for Icewind Dale: Enhanced Edition and Icewind Dale 2 in order to add the Big Metal Unit and related items into the games.
-The mod has since been expanded to include dialogue and item trading with various NPCs, several tweak options, as well as support for more games (Baldur's Gate: Enhanced Edition, Baldur's Gate 2: Enhanced Edition, classic BG2 engine, and classic IWD).
+The mod has since been expanded to include dialogue and item trading with various NPCs, several tweak options, as well as support for more games (BG:EE, BG2 (classic and EE), classic IWD1).

 The exact stuff this mod adds will depend on the game.
 All items are obtainable in the IWD games (including pantaloons).
-The Big Metal Rod and a Pulse (prototype) are added to BG1/SoD (obtainable in both).
+The Big Metal Rod and a Pulse ammo are added to BG1/SoD (obtainable in both).
 For BG2/ToB, several items are added or revised, and there may be a small quest involved.
 There's also an option to start with a bag containing the core Big Metal items.
-See components section for more info.
+More info below.

 --